DhruviThakkar210/Community_website/README.md

 - **Empowerment**: We believe in empowering women in tech to achieve their full potential.

 ## Get Involved🤝
-We're always looking for volunteers and community leaders to help us grow and support our mission🎯.
+We're always looking for **volunteers** and **community leaders** to help us grow and support our mission🎯.
 If you're interested in getting involved, please contact us through our website.

 Thank you for considering joining the Women's Tech Hub Community.
-We look forward to welcoming you!
+We look forward to welcoming you!.

 Women's Tech Hub is a global community which aims to promote open source  and wants womens to grow more in tech .
 It is open source now .RAISE PRS.